 A blog will also enable you to build relationships with customers.
 Many will appreciate the chance to ask questions; others will be influenced by the feedback they read and how you respond to it.
 A positive comment or a problem sorted promptly can establish you as a trustworthy seller.

-Good customer service may be what gives you an edge over other e-retailers.
+Good customer service may be what gives you an edge over other online retailers.
 This should include a transparent returns policy, clearly listed contact details and quick, reliable delivery.
-Some e-retailers even use mobile technology.
+Some companies even use mobile technology.

 "A simple text message can let the buyer know their goods have been dispatched," Smith points out.
 "It creates a dialogue and it can help uncover any problems early on."